 - 6 thin slices English cucumber, plus 1 long, thin slice for garnish

 - 6 mint leaves, plus 1 sprig for garnish

 - 4 oz chilled club soda

-- Add the lime juice and agave and fill with ice; shake well.
+- In a cocktail shaker, muddle the cucumber and mint.
+Add the lime juice and agave, then fill with ice; shake well.

 Time to Make Some Summer Mocktails